Asheville Museum of History

 Museum Website

-In addition to restored period rooms spanning 1840 through 1900, the house also features special history exhibits in its Gallery Rooms.
+In addition to restored period rooms spanning 1840 through 1900, the house also functions as the headquarters of the Western North Carolina Historical Association, an exhibit space, and a center for youth history education.

 The grounds are an Official Treasured Tree Preserve and were designed by Frederick Law Olmsted, Jr. in 1900.